-Change can be tough for organizations of every shape and size
+Change can be tough for organizations, no matter the shape or size

-Oftentimes associations understand the importance of change and adaptation in order to stay relevant to their communities, but that doesn’t mean that they have the cultural foundation or structural bandwidth to plan and implement these adaptations.
+Oftentimes associations understand the importance of change and adaptation to stay relevant to their communities.
+But, that doesn’t mean they have the cultural foundation or structural bandwidth to plan and implement these adaptations.

-Large (and even small) organizations can be slow to implement new processes and technologies, which can lead to negative implications for membership renewals and revenue generation.
-Challenges to implementing new technologies can range from board-member opposition to resistance against abandoning ‘business as usual’ comforts.
+Large and even small organizations can be slow to implement new processes and technologies.
+That can lead to negative implications for membership renewals and revenue generation.
+Challenges to implementing new technologies can range from board-member opposition to resistance against abandoning “business as usual” comforts.

 Every change management project is its own beast.
-But there are some recurring challenges that lead to their failure.
-Below are some common obstacles we see our customers facing, along with suggestions for combating those challenges.
+But there are some recurring challenges that can lead to their failure.
+Below are some common obstacles most customers face, along with suggestions for combating those challenges.

-In order to combat this mindset, you need to consider adapting your culture from the top down.
+The unfamiliar is uncomfortable.
+Your team may not understand why things need to change, and that is difficult to overcome.
+It is a resistance that can be rooted in the organizational culture.
+To combat this mindset, consider adapting your culture from the top down.
 This means being brutally honest with yourself and asking, “Who are we and how do we ultimately achieve our organization’s overarching purpose?”

-When you start to look in the mirror at who you are, how you operate, and the purpose that your association’s brand ultimately stands for, you’ll start to see where you’re coming up short.
+When you examine who you are, how you operate, and the purpose that your association’s brand ultimately stands for, you’ll start to see where you’re coming up short.
 Then the hard work of identifying who you want to become and how you want to get there can begin.
-Your organization’s purpose should guide the change management project you want to take on.
+Your organization’s purpose should guide the change management project you want to ultimately take on.

-Challenge 2: Team members feeling left out of the decision process
+Challenge 2: Some team members feel left out of the decision process

-Challenge 3: Team skepticism due to history of change management failures
+Challenge 3: Your team is skeptical due to a history of change management failures

-Cynicism towards sweeping change is entrenched in many association cultures, and it can come from all parts of the association, from front line team members, to more tenured members of the board and c-suite, who are settled into old routines.
-Swallowing new strategies can be difficult if there are memories of past project failures and experimentation is not embraced in the culture.
+Cynicism towards sweeping change is entrenched in many association cultures.
+It can come from all parts of the association, from your front line team members to the more tenured members of the board and c-suite who are settled into old routines.
+Swallowing new strategies can be difficult if there are memories of past project failures and the existing culture doesn’t embrace experimentation.

-For this reason, you will need to come prepared for those difficult conversations.
+For this reason, you need to be prepared for those difficult conversations.
 Research is your most powerful tool.
-Make your case with data and real world case studies to appeal to both pathos and ethos.
-And once you get people on board, if you’ve truly convinced them, then the change will need to come from the inside out.
+Make your case with data and real-world case studies to appeal to both pathos and ethos.
+Once you get people on board, if you’ve truly convinced them, then the change will come from the inside out.

 Attitude and behavior are intertwined.
-With the help of change-makers taking action and holding people accountable, you can make broad strides.
-Being cognizant of these 3 challenges, and how to avoid them at your particular association, is key to reinforcing change that is purpose-driven and resilient.
+But with the help of change makers who take action and hold people accountable, you can make broad strides.
+Being cognizant of these three challenges and how to avoid them at your particular association is key to reinforcing change that is purpose-driven and resilient.

 Just start to experiment

 At rasa.io, we are constantly encouraging our customers to just take the first step.
 Try something new.
-We try to make the implementation of the rasa.io newsbrief as easy as possible.
-It takes very little time to begin to send your members personalized news, and risk is low.
+We try to make the implementation of the rasa.io news brief as easy as possible.
+It takes only a little time to begin to send your members personalized news, and the risk is low.
 Learn about how you can begin to experiment with our technology today.